Kobatz/lwscarz/README.md

 >*bone* to the bone name you set in 3ds or whatever.

+>*name* to the name of your car which you can C+P from the model file name. **MAKE SURE YOU CHANGE THIS FOR EACH NEW CAR FILE!**

 <br/><br/><br/>
 ###More Usage / Secondary Cell Phone Calls

-If we wanted to have another part move when we press shift for whatever reason, we would call another <br/>*LWCPartMover(car, time, bone, model)*
+If we wanted to have another part move when we press shift for whatever reason, we would call another <br/>*LWCPartMover(car, time, bone)*
 <br/>And instead of using a local variable, we would set them in the function call as show below:

 ```lua